Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Abstract

 \section{Abstract}

-Rendering realistic human-object interactions (HOIs) from sparse-view inputs is challenging due to occlusions and incomplete observations, yet crucial for various real-world applications.
-Existing methods always struggle with either low rendering qualities (\eg, visual fidelity and physically plausible HOIs) or high computational costs.
-To address these limitations, we propose \textbf{HOGS} (\textbf{H}uman-\textbf{O}bject Rendering via 3D \textbf{G}aussian \textbf{S}platting), a novel framework for efficient and physically plausible HOI rendering from sparse views.
-Specifically, HOGS combines 3D Gaussian Splatting with a physics-aware optimization process.
-It incorporates a Human Pose Refinement module for accurate pose estimation and a Sparse-View Human-Object Contact Prediction module for efficient contact region identification.
-This combination enables coherent joint rendering of human and object Gaussians while enforcing physically plausible interactions.
-Extensive experiments on the HODome dataset demonstrate that HOGS achieves superior rendering quality, efficiency, and physical plausibility compared to existing methods.
-We further show its extensibility to hand-object grasp rendering tasks, presenting its broader applicability to articulated object interactions.
+Rendering realistic human-object interactions (HOIs) from sparse-view inputs is a challenging yet crucial task for various real-world applications.
+Existing methods often struggle to simultaneously achieve high rendering quality, physical plausibility, and computational efficiency.
+To address these limitations, we propose \textbf{HOGS} (\textbf{H}uman-\textbf{O}bject Rendering via 3D \textbf{G}aussian \textbf{S}platting), a novel framework for efficient HOI rendering with physically plausible geometric constraints from sparse views.
+HOGS represents both humans and objects as dynamic 3D Gaussians.
+Central to HOGS is a novel optimization process that operates directly on these Gaussians to enforce geometric consistency (i.e., preventing inter-penetration or floating contacts) to achieve physical plausibility.
+To support this core optimization under sparse-view ambiguity, our framework incorporates two pre-trained modules: an optimization-guided \textbf{Human Pose Refiner} for robust estimation under sparse-view occlusions, and a \textbf{Human-Object Contact Predictor} that efficiently identifies interaction regions to guide our novel contact and separation losses.
+Extensive experiments on both human-object and hand-object interaction datasets demonstrate that HOGS achieves state-of-the-art rendering quality and maintains high computational efficiency.